HugoGranstrom/pymatica-interpreter/README.md

 # Usage

 # Running script
-To run a .pymath file (just a txt file)
+To run a .pymath file (just a txt file) run run this command:
+`python main.py filename`

 ## What's Working
 - Comments (`# this is a comment`)